CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-09-20-error-handling.markdown

 First, the CPU will trap because a `csp`-relative load fails because `csp` (the capability stack pointer register) is untagged.
 This transitions to the switcher.
 The switcher will then find that you need to run the stackless error handler (because `csp` is untagged).
-The switcher will then look at the trusted stack and rederive the `csp` value that you had on entry.
+The switcher will then look at the trusted stack and rederive the `csp` value that your compartment had on entry.

 The stackless error handler *does* have a stack, but it doesn't have a *stack frame*.
 When it's invoked, it can guarantee that `csp` is a capability that authorises access to the stack, but it can't guarantee anything about the address of that capability (other than that it will be in bounds).